nolan-meyer1/ThemePark-Application/README.md

 This is what will parse the ride's position.

 #### &bull; *getQuery()*
-This is method will return a String that contains our JSON path query.
+This method will return a String that contains our JSON path query.

 #### &bull; *conertRevisionsToList(JSONArray list)*
 This method takes in a JSONArray.
 It will then parse the data and convert it to a Coordinates object containing the latitude and longitude.